thoughtspot/rest-api-sdk/sdks/typescript/TagsApi.md

 # **unassignTag**
 > void unassignTag(assignTagRequest)

   Version: 9.0.0.cl or later  Removes the tags applied to a Liveboard, Answer, Table, or Worksheet.
-Requires edit access to the metadata object.     #### Endpoint URL
+Requires edit access to the metadata object.

 ### Example